Cottage Garden Design: How to Create a Charming, Overflowing Backyard Retreat

 Add Charming Hardscaping

 A cottage garden isn’t just about plants—it’s about how you frame them.
-And nothing makes flowers look more charming than old brick pathways, weathered wooden fences, and trellises covered in climbing roses.
+And what’s more cottagy than an old brick pathway, a weathered wooden fence, and a trellis with climbing roses?

 Basically, the more it looks like it’s been there since your great-grandma’s time, the better.